Seasonal Eating Ideas: Aprilby Robert Gooch April 03 2018

 Broccoli is at its best in April, whether you prefer large heads of calabrese or the long, leafy stems of purple sprouting broccoli.
 If you can find some white sprouting broccoli or have grown your own, this delicate variety is a treat too this month too.

 Whichever type of broccoli you have, it can be used in recipes from around the globe.
 It can be tossed into a saucepan with pasta and served with a pan-fried wood pigeon breast and a quick aglio e olio (garlic and oil sauce) made with foraged wild garlic, which you can find in woodlands for the next couple of months.
 It can be stir-fried with venison steak and noodles for a super quick Oriental or Southeast Asian dish.
 Or it can be steamed and served with spring lamb or fish and pommes persillade (potatoes with garlic and parsley) for a taste of France.
-You’ll have to wait a little longer for Jersey Royals, though, as the weather in January and February means these will be at least three weeks later than usual this year.
+When you can find them, use Jersey Royals, which are now coming into season.

 Spring greens are another satisfying seasonal accompaniment that is delicious with a drizzle of butter.
 Serve spring greens on the side of a hearty rabbit casserole, such as Jean-Francois Mallet’s wild rabbit casserole with wild garlic & fresh almonds, which we love with pasta and fresh crusty bread.
 Or enjoy buttered spring greens with your favourite roast, whether you’re going for wild meat or full-flavoured free-range joints or birds, such as our Alde Valley lamb, Blythburgh pork or Sutton Hoo chicken.